victor-murray/Movienet/README.md

 # Movienet:
-a novel deep learning approach for 4D MRI reconstruction that exploits space-time-coil correlations and motion preservation instead of k-space data consistency to accelerate the acquisition of golden-angle radial data and enable sub-second reconstruction times in dynamic MRI.
+A novel deep learning approach for 4D MRI reconstruction that exploits space-time-coil correlations and motion preservation instead of k-space data consistency to accelerate the acquisition of golden-angle radial data and enable sub-second reconstruction times in dynamic MRI.

 Files located at: https://www.kaggle.com/datasets/victormurray/movienet